peaclab/Prodigy/README.md

 ## Supercomputing Artifact Evaluation

 The goal of this section is to help users get acquianted with the open source framework as soon as possible.
-We provide a small production dataset, which will replicate the results for Figure 6.
+We provide a small production dataset, which will replicate the results for Figure 6. **Please note that the artifact evaluation section does not reproduce the deployment component.**

 ### Computing Environment